robertodr/hylleraas-fleet-help/README.md

 ## Docker and Singularity
 You can build and run images and containers with both [Docker](https://docs.docker.com/install/) and [Singularity](https://sylabs.io/).
 All users are part of the `docker` group and thus can use Docker without superuser privileges.

 ## Package managers
 ### `pip`+`virtualenv`, Pipenv, and poetry
 ### Nix
 ### Conda
 ### Spack

+## Jupyter notebook
+1. `ssh` into your favorite author.
+2. Install jupyter notebook using your favorite package manager.
+3. On Sandel/woolf run `jupyter notebook --no-browser --port xxxx`.
+4. Locally run `ssh -NL xxxx:localhost:xxxx <username>@<favorite author>.chem.uit.no`.
+5. Open your web-browser locally and copy paste the link generated when you did step 3.

+xxxx is some 4 digit number eg., 1234.
+Pick your favorite, if one does not work move on to your second favorite 4 digit number.

 ## Getting an account
 In order to obtain an account, we ask you to fill this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSc6PJvJRLYuoJs_PdA0GNmKgFBLkUyVdez2LoeJtVtd5wNhog/viewform?usp=sf_link) with your contact information and desired username.
 You will be contacted with further instructions.